 Program A proposes to decrease the unemployment rate of your country.
 Program B proposes to remedy poor road condition of your country.

 Please state your preference.

-Program A 12 Program B
+Program A Program B

 6 5 4 3 2 1 0 1 2 3 4 5 6

-Strong preference for A COO 1 (40) (10) (10) Slight preference for B Strong preference for B
+Strong preference for A Slight No preference pref for A Slight preference for B Strong preference for B